provideal/stylr/README.md

 ======

-Kicker provides a collection of reusable CSS stuff based on [SASS](http://sass-lang.com) and [Compass](http://compass-style.org) packaged as Rails 3.1 engine to help you kick start your projects.
+Kicker provides a collection of reusable CSS stuff based on [SASS](http://sass-lang.com) and [Compass](http://compass-style.org) packaged as a Rails 3.1 engine to help you kick start your projects.

 This project is heavily inspired by [Twitter's Bootstrap](http://twitter.github.com/bootstrap/)